Luísa Saraiva | Maria Zimpel | Raymond Liew Jin Pin

 Her research for the residency focuses primarily on the relationship between movement and language as simultaneous meaning-making processes.
 There is an interest in reading and interpreting movement through the use of sung, spoken and written language and on the development of a speaking, thinking body.
 She will take as a departure point Henry Purcell’s work Hail!
 Bright Cecilia and use it as a physical score to explore a sonic approach to bodily presence.

-studied dance and choreography at HZT Berlin and cultural studies in Poznan, Krakow, and Nürnberg.
-In her work as a choreographer and dancer she focuses mostly on creating her own dance language.
+Maria Zimpelstudied dance and choreography at HZT at University of Arts in Berlin.
+In her choreographic research she draws on quantum physics and broadly understood perception in movement.
+In her works she explores limits of physicality and focuses on creating her own dance language.
+Her choreography Noish~ has been awarded Aerowaves20 in 2016.
 She is an author of many solo and collaborative projects.
-Her choreography Noish~ has been awarded Aerowaves20 in 2016.
-She performed in Austria, Poland, France, Belgium, Switzerland, Germany, Netherlands, Czech Republic, Russia.
+Her works were shown in Austria, Poland, France, Belgium, Switzerland, Germany, Netherlands, Czech Republic, Russia and other places.

 Raymond Liew Jin Pin